Jordan MaurielloSVP of Managed Security at Critical Start

 See how Devo allows you to free yourself from data management, and make machine data and insights accessible.

-Exabeam Fusion SIEM is ranked 22nd in Security Information and Event Management (SIEM) with 6 reviews while IBM QRadar is ranked 2nd in Security Information and Event Management (SIEM) with 46 reviews.
+Exabeam Fusion SIEM is ranked 22nd in Security Information and Event Management (SIEM) with 6 reviews while IBM QRadar is ranked 2nd in Security Information and Event Management (SIEM) with 51 reviews.
 Exabeam Fusion SIEM is rated 7.8, while IBM QRadar is rated 8.2.
 The top reviewer of Exabeam Fusion SIEM writes "Good at security logging in our infrastructure but be prepared for problems if you start with a large implementation ".
-On the other hand, the top reviewer of IBM QRadar writes "Best price-performance ratio, good scalability, and easy to set up".
-Exabeam Fusion SIEM is most compared with Splunk, Securonix Security Analytics, Splunk User Behavior Analytics, Azure Sentinel and Fortinet FortiSIEM, whereas IBM QRadar is most compared with Splunk, LogRhythm NextGen SIEM, ELK Logstash, ArcSight Enterprise Security Manager (ESM) and Rapid7 InsightIDR.
+On the other hand, the top reviewer of IBM QRadar writes "Provides a single window into your network, SIEM, network flows, and risk management of your assets".
+Exabeam Fusion SIEM is most compared with Splunk, Securonix Security Analytics, Azure Sentinel, Splunk User Behavior Analytics and Fortinet FortiSIEM, whereas IBM QRadar is most compared with Splunk, LogRhythm NextGen SIEM, ELK Logstash, Azure Sentinel and Fortinet FortiSIEM.
 See our Exabeam Fusion SIEM vs. IBM QRadar report.

 See our list of best Security Information and Event Management (SIEM) vendors.